jprichardson/is-async-fn/README.md

 **Signature:** `isAsyncFn(function)`

 **Parameters:**
-- `function`: The function to pass.
+- `function`: The function to check.

 **Returns:** Type `boolean`.
 Returns `true` if the `function` was defined with the `async` keyword.